Laugh till it hurts your cheeks! The focus is going to be on - breathing.

-In a standing position, Leaving the toes of the Left foot on the floor as you rise the Left heel off the floor – Let the knee bend and when your toes are about to come off the floor - look at where your knee is pointed.
+In a standing position, leaving the toes of the left foot on the floor as you raise the left heel off the floor – Let the knee bend and when your toes are about to come off the floor.
+Look at where your knee is pointed.

 Are you headed in this direction?

 If your knee is straight forward pointed in the direction you are going ,AWESOME!

 If not and your knee is pointed at an angle away from center front - you will have tension in your leg adductors (inside thighs) and hip rotators (buttocks).
 Tension in these areas will compete with the action of the leg swinging straight forward.
 Stretch these areas.